laderast/tidyowl/README.md

 ## Installation

-You can install the released version of tidyowl from [CRAN](https://CRAN.R-project.org) with:
+You can install the github version with the following commands:

 ``` r
 install.packages("remotes")